ExaScience/elprep/README.md

 The in-memory sort and mark duplicates filter require keeping the entire input file in memory, and therefore use an amount of RAM that is proportional to the size of the input file.
 As a rule of thumb, elPrep requires 6x times more RAM memory than the size of the input file in .sam format when it is used for sorting or marking duplicates.

+elPrep provides a tool for splitting .sam files "per chromosome", and guarantees that processing these split files and then merging the results, is without information loss compared to processing a .sam file as a whole.
+Using the split/merge tool greatly reduces the RAM required to process a .sam file, but it comes at the cost of an additional processing step.

 For whole-genome sequencing, we recommend a server with at least 256GB RAM and processing the data per chromosome.
 For exome sequencing, we recommend a server with 256GB of RAM, or processing the data per chromosome on a server with 20GB RAM.

-If your machine has less RAM than your input requires, you have a couple of options.
-One solution is to split up your input file per chromosomal region, which is for example also done to run analyses in a distributed setup.
+If your machine has less RAM than your input requires (after splitting), you have a couple of options.
+One solution is to (further) split up your input file per chromosomal region, which is for example also done to run analyses in a distributed setup.
 A variety of tools, such as SAMtools, provide commands to split up your input files in this way.

 Alternatively, you may configure a disk to extend the swap space of your server.
 Using swap space may have a penalty on execution time for a job compared to running the same job fully in RAM, but it does not change how elPrep is used.
 If configuring additional swap space is not an option, you may also run elPrep with the gc execution option.
 This option triggers more aggressive garbage collection during execution and may save peak memory use, but may significantly slow down execution compared to running fully in memory.
 See our manual reference pages for more details.